 Is Email Archival Required by HIPAA?

 - Email Archival generally adds cost to any email solution — and everyone prefers to avoid unnecessary costs.

 In our opinion, Email Archival is an implicit requirement of HIPAA for all organizations that utilize email for the sending or receipt of ePHI should invest in.
 In the next section, we’ll review why.

 HIPAA Requirements Related to Email Archival

 - Copies of all sent and received email are kept in a separate location from your offices and your regular email servers.

 - The archived email cannot be edited or deleted.

-- The archived email is kept and immutable for a long period if time (e.g. 7 or 10 years).
+- The archived email is kept and immutable for a long period if time (e.g. 7 or 10 years … for “forever”).

 HIPAA requires that you “Establish (and implement as needed) procedures for obtaining necessary electronic protected health information during an emergency.“

 If this health information is in the form of email and the emergency is that your email is down, then how are you going to have Emergency Access?
 Email Archival is an inexpensive way to achieve exactly that — access to all of the historical sent and received email for all of your staff any time, even if your regular email is offline.
 It is less convenient than using your regular email, but in an emergency situation like a ransomware attack or natural disaster, it works.

 HIPAA requires that you “Create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.“

 Disclosure Recording Requirements

 Under HIPAA Omnibus, you need to keep electronic records of Disclosures of PHI for up to 3 years.
 A Disclosure of PHI can be merely the transmission of that data from you to someone outside of your organization (e.g., another healthcare provider or patient).